rob-luke/AuditoryStimuli.jl/paper.md

 `AuditoryStimuli.jl` builds on top of this framework to provide auditory specific features.

 `AuditoryStimuli.jl` provides functions to generate real-time audio signals and avoid abrupt changes in the stimulus that cause unwanted perceptual distortions.
-When modifier functions are instantiated, the user can specify the maximum rate of change of the parameters.
+For example, when modifier functions are instantiated, the user can specify the maximum rate of change of the parameters.
 Then during processing, the modifier functions will ensure that parameters can not change too quickly, which causes distortions such as clicks.
 The package provides signal generators for common auditory stimuli such as noise, tones, and multi tone complexes.
-Similarly, the package provides for both single channel and multi channel audio processing, e.g.,  such as binaural stimuli with user specified interaural coherence.
+Similarly, the package provides for both single channel and multi channel audio processing, e.g., binaural stimuli with user specified interaural coherence.
 Modifier functions are provided for modifying the amplitude, phase, frequency content, and amplitude modulation of the signals.
 And tutorials are provided in the documentation which demonstrate how these generators and modifiers can be used together to produce common research stimuli.